-Located in a County's urban core 3 points Located in an urbanized area 2 points Located in a master planned community 1 point Located in a rural district in proximity to employment opportunities and medical and educational facilities 1 point Project may earn up to 3 additional points for availability of a mass transit station/stop within 0.5 miles.
+Located in a County's urban core 3 points Located in an urbanized area 2 points Located in a master planned community 1 point Located in a rural district in proximity to employment opportunities and medical and educational facilities 1 point

+Project may earn up to 3 additional points for availability of a mass transit 3 points station/stop within 0.5 miles.
 For Oahu, projects may earn 3 points for being within 0.5 miles of a rail transit station or a bus stop with peak bus service of at least 5 buses per hour, or 1.5 points for being within 0.5 miles of a bus stop with any level of service frequency.
-For neighbor islands, projects may earn 3 points for being within 0.5 miles of a bus stop with peak bus service of at least 3 buses per hour, or 1.5 points for being within 0.5 miles of a bus stop with any level of service frequency.
-3 points
+For neighbor islands, projects may earn 3 points for being within 0.5 miles of a bus stop with peak bus service of at least 3 buses per hour, or 1.5 points for being stop with any level of a bus stop with peak bus service of at least 3 buses per hour, or 1.5 points for being within 0.5 miles of a bus stop with any level of service frequency.

 Criterion 11.
-Developer and Property Management Experience
+Developer and Property Management Experience 0 to 10 points